emranxec/KeepLearning/README.md

 > Each microservice will be developed around the bounded context.

 ##### Strangler Pattern
+- how to breaking them into smaller pieces at the same time it's being used live is a big task?
 > This creates two separate applications that live side by side in the same URI space.

 > Eventually, the newly refactored application “strangles” or replaces the original application until finally you can shut off the monolithic application.

 #### Integration Patterns
 ##### API Gateway Pattern
+- **_How to call multiple microservices abstracting producer information?_**
+- **_Who will do the data transformation or field manipulation?_**
+- **_How to handle different type of Protocols some of which might not be supported by producer microservice?_**
 > An API Gateway is the single point of entry for any microservice call.

 > It can work as a proxy service to route a request to the concerned microservice, abstracting the producer details.